 HUMAYUN tomb (Stop 10)

 The tomb of HUMAYUN is the tomb made in the Remembrance of the Emperor HUMAYUN.
-This tomb is located in South Delhi.
+This tomb is in South Delhi.
 The first wife Empress BEGA commissioned Begum in 1569.
-She chose the Persian architect to build it.
-The entire building of the tomb of HUMAYUN was completed in 1572.This tomb is built in memory of the great emperor HUMAYUN.
+She chose the Persian architect.
+The entire building of the tomb of HUMAYUN was completed in 1572.This tomb is in memory of the great emperor HUMAYUN.
 There are 150 graves in the tomb of HUMAYUN.
 MIRAK MIRZA GHIYAS and his son SAYYID MUHAMMED were the architect or it.
-The tomb of HUMAYUN is the best preserved MUGHAL monument in Delhi with Persian architecture.
+The tomb of HUMAYUN is the best MUGHAL monument in Delhi with Persian architecture.
 There is a tomb with the height of 155 feet and a width of 300 feet.
 There is a beautiful garden that is divided into four portions.
 The tomb of HUMAYUN was the first garden-tomb in India.
 This tomb is near the old red fortress.